The Future of HVAC Systems: 8 Next-Generation Technologies to Use Today

 4. Fault Prediction

 It’s not far away when all HVAC systems will feature fault forecasting models to minimize maintenance costs.
-Currently, most systems operate on a 15-minute interval service and detect less errors.
-On the flip side, predictive HVAC controls will run at exactly 1-minute intervals, achieving a higher detection rate comparatively.
+Currently, most systems operate on a 15-minute interval service and detect fewer errors.
+Predictive HVAC controls will be able to run at exactly 1-minute intervals, achieving a higher detection rate comparatively.

 5. Artificial Intelligence